11 Asana Alternatives to Try for Project Management in 2024

 3. Time tracking: Keep track of time spent on tasks and projects to ensure accurate billing and reporting.

-4. Robust integrations: Integrate with a variety of tools, including Google Drive, Slack, and Trello, to streamline your workflow.
+4. Robust integrations: Integrate with a variety of tools, including Google Drive, Slack, OneDrive and Trello, to streamline your workflow.

 5. Customizable templates: Use pre-built templates or create your own to suit your team’s unique needs.